4.4 Automatic Text Contrast

 to improve visual contrast.
 This step may be automated

-by using make_color_contrast()
+by using make_color_contrast().

-background colors in y
+background colors in y, the function returns

 a vector of colors to contrast with the background.